"We need another surge into the darkness! May God give us the necessary urgency and passion." -- Dale Butler, Nazarene Bible College student

 Most of the people groups unreached by the gospel live within a rectangular area stretching across northern Africa and into southern Asia.
 Christian missions strategist Luis Bush started calling this rectangular area or band"the 10/40 window."
 He used that easy-to-remember name because it covers Africa and Asia from 10 degrees latitude north of the equator to 40 degrees latitude north of the equator.1

 The task remaining: Click on

-Unless something changes soon, huge numbers of these unreached people will never hear the Gospel.
+World evangelism statistics: Of the 55 least evangelized countries, 97% of their population lives within the 10/40 Window.
+Unless something changes, huge numbers of these unreached people groups will go out into eternity never having heard he Gospel.
 Why?
-Well, Justin Long estimates that only about 10% of the global missionary force is working there Open evangelism is difficult and even impossible because of governmental restrictions in many 10/40 Window countries.
-Those are creative access areas.
+Well, researcher Justin Long has estimated that only about 10% of the global missionary force is working there.
+One reason is that in many 10/40 Window countries, open evangelism is difficult and even impossible because of governmental restrictions.
+Such places are also called creative access areas.

 Working on a school report about missions?
 Here are some facts to use.

 The statistics of the numbers of non-Christians can be staggering [ fate of the unevangelized ]